 Many residents who had chosen not to evacuate were stranded in their homes, waiting for rescue.
 Emergency responders worked tirelessly to evacuate residents from flooded areas, using boats, helicopters, and high-water vehicles.
 Shelters were set up to provide food, water, and medical care to those who had been displaced from their homes.

 The scale of the destruction was overwhelming.
-It was clear that the recovery process would be long and difficult.
+Also, it was clear that the recovery process would be long and difficult.
 The immediate priorities were to rescue stranded residents, provide essential supplies, and restore basic services.

 Long-Term Impact: Physical, Economic, and Social